By: Natalie Elmhurst

 Speaking of motion, vertical blinds are optimal window coverings for sliding glass doors thanks to their side-to-side functionality.
 Depending on the type of doors you have, you can opt for blinds with one-way or split-draw operation; with either choice, high-quality blinds glide easily and quietly.

 Like vertical blinds, vertical cellular shades provide plenty of coverage for sliding doors or large windows.
-The look and structure, however, is very different.
+The look and structure, however, are very different.

 Unlike vertical blinds or vertical cellular shades, solar shades don’t have side-to-side functionality.
 That means you have to roll them all the way up or down to access the sliding door, but this can be done easily with an automation option that is operated by remote control or a device such as a mobile phone or smart home accessory.